 17-2.
 The President represents the Association in court, either as an applicant, or a defendant, or civil party.

 18-1.
 Composition – Meeting

-The convocations are made in writing and transmitted by mail or e-mail, at least two months in advance, except when urgent, and hold precise information of the items on the agenda.
+The convocations are made in writing and transmitted by mail or e-mail, at least one month in advance, except when urgent, and hold precise information of the items on the agenda.

 The General Assembly can deliberate only on the items mentioned in the agenda set by the Executive Committee in the meeting which precedes the General Assembly.
 Any Member can ask for any item he/she wishes to discuss to be put on the agenda.
 To do this, mail or electronic mail with acknowledgement of delivery has to be sent to the President before the meeting of the Executive Committee which precedes the General Assembly.

 The Members are allowed to the General Assembly only on presentation of a supporting document of their quality (paper document or access code, according to the form of the meeting).
 He or she signs their entry in the register or provides his or her identification.